-The SAE MA/MSc in Professional Practice is a distinctive master’s programme developed for creative media practitioners.
-In addition to recognising the value of of your professional practice, this innovative and flexible programme:
+The SAE MA/MSc Professional Practice (Creative Media Industries) is a distinctive master’s programme developed for creative media practitioners.
+In addition to recognising the value of your professional practice, this innovative and flexible programme:

 - Enables you to combine work and study by completing assessment through work-based projects